Wendigooor/revv-tech/README.md

 	Email: revvseller@gmail.com
 	Password: revvdonate

-To view all and modify products (Must be signed in first)
+To view all products (You will be redirected if you are not connected to stripe).

 	https://damp-reaches-28734.herokuapp.com/products